Advantages of Bifacial Solar Panels

 Bifacial Solar Panels: The disadvantages

-- A huge installation of bifacial panels cost.
+- Huge installation of bifacial panels cost.

-- Glass is very heavy.
+- Glass is a heavyweight.

 - Bifacial solar panels are not utilized during night, cloudy days, or in storms.